studica/studica-docs-worldskills/source/docs/VMX/wpi-channel-addressing.rst

 Serial Port Identifier      Type             Notes
 ==========================  ===============  =============================================
-kOnboard                    RS-232 Port      Not implemented on VMX kMXP                        TTL UART         VMX-pi CommDIO "UART" Connector kUSB                        USB Serial Port  Raspberry Pi "top-left" USB port; aka 'kUSB1' kUSB1                       USB Serial Port  Raspberry Pi "top left" USB port kUSB2                       USB Serial Port  Raspberry Pi "bottom left" USB port
+kOnboard                    RS-232 Port      Not implemented on VMX kMXP                        TTL UART         VMX CommDIO "UART" Connector kUSB                        USB Serial Port  Raspberry Pi "top-left" USB port; aka 'kUSB1' kUSB1                       USB Serial Port  Raspberry Pi "top left" USB port kUSB2                       USB Serial Port  Raspberry Pi "bottom left" USB port
 ==========================  ===============  =============================================

-.. note:: As can be seen in the table above, both kUSB and kUSB1 identifiers map to the same physical connector, and thus cannot be used simultaneously on VMX-pi.
+.. note:: As can be seen in the table above, both kUSB and kUSB1 identifiers map to the same physical connector, and thus cannot be used simultaneously.

 The Raspberry Pi 4 provides multiple USB Ports which support the USB Serial Port standard; the WPI Serial Port Identifiers which are mapped to these USB Ports are shown below: